-Note that to print messages from the force script, we must use the print command, instead of the usual puts command.
+Note that to print messages, we must use the print command, instead of the normal Tcl command puts.

 NAMD Units.
-The basic NAMD units are kcal/mol for energy, angstroms for length, atomic mass units (a.k.a.
-Daltons) for mass, and bar for pressure.
-Other units are derived from these, e.g. the NAMD unit of force is 1 kcal/mol·Å \approx 69.48 pN.
+The basic NAMD units are kcal/mol for energy, Angstroms for length, atomic mass units (a.k.a.
+Daltons) for mass, and Bar for pressure.
+Other units are derived from these, e.g. the NAMD unit of force is 1 kcal/mol·Å $\approx$ 69.48 pN.